Fill the GAP!

 What if something goes wrong?

-Carers have access to a 24-hour emergency phone number in the case of any accidents or vet care required, which is covered by GAP.
+Carers have access to a 24-hour after hours phone number in the case of any accidents or vet care required, which is covered by GAP.
 A dog may be returned if they prove unsuitable for your home – this is why we foster, so don’t worry!
 Carers also have support from peers on our Facebook group and experienced carers who offer mentorship to new volunteers.

 What’s in it for me?!